Ekgzl/ArrayListType/README.md

 # C++ ArrayListType Template Class

 In this repository, there exists a template class named `arrayListType` in C++.
+I tried to copy this class into my header file(test.h) on my own way.
 This class provides a data structure based on a dynamically sized array.

 ## Usage